 Pieters orchestrates the project editing her visual contribution to invited participants independent sound or word images, as the case maybe.
 The pace has a tendency to be very slow and the resulting effect is contemplative, often very beautiful.

 SHE SAID THE FILM OFFERED A CLEARING TO WHOMEVER PAID ATTENTION.
 SHE SAID YOU NEED NOT PAY ATTENTION.
 CLEARINGS WERE NOT FOR EVERYBODY.
 SHE SAID.
 SHE SAID IF YOU WERE BORED THEN CERTAINLY YOU WERE NOT PAYING ANY ATTENTION AND WERE NO WHERE NEAR NO CLEARING.
 HE SAID IT WAS NOT A FILM IT WAS AN AUDIOVISUAL" - Artist Statement

-In 2017 Kim Pieters was commissioned by CIRCUIT to make an artist cinema work for Thick Cinema, curated by Mercedes Vicente.
+In 2017 Kim Pieters was commissioned by CIRCUIT to make Philosophy for Thick Cinema, curated by Mercedes Vicente.

 Thick Cinema, Various Venues, New Zealand / Europe (2017-18)

 the name “rose” (solo) Inge Doesburg Gallery, Dunedin